 Andrew Marr's The Making of Modern Britain - 6.
 Britannia at Bay

 Andrew Marr charts the events that shaped Britain.
-The series concludes with a vivid account of Britain in World War II, beginning with the events at Dunkirk.
+The series concludes with an account of Britain during the Second World War, starting with the events at Dunkirk.

 The final film in Andrew Marr's epic six-part series is a vivid account of Britain in the Second World War.